 The Faculty Research Committee has members representing each of the four divisions.
 Each proposal is read and judged by all members of the committee (six faculty members and the associate dean of faculty development).
 It is, therefore, imperative that proposals be written in language that can be readily understood by faculty members who are not specialists in the applicant’s field.
 Particular care should be given to avoid jargon and technical language; if the use of such language is unavoidable, it should be accompanied by a clear explanation.

-Grant recipients must submit a final report of the work undertaken during the grant period to Leo Schuchert, associate director of academic experiences, by October 1 following the conclusion of the grant period.
+Grant recipients must submit a final report of the work undertaken during the grant period to Mark Hughes, associate director of grants and fellowships by October 1 following the conclusion of the grant period.
 Faculty members holding multiyear grants must provide an interim progress report by October 1 in each year of an active grant.
 Failure to submit this report may impact future funding.

 Click here for a list of previously funded proposals.